ringarochkryss/artstore/README.md

 * **Shop and media content:** Bootstrap cards is used in three columns to display items in the shop and radio episodes at the media site.
 In both cases images is used.
 All art images is decorated with zoom functionality to make them larger on hover.
+The web shop content is organized with Django paging.

 * **Carousels:** Art, artists, galleries and events is displayed in large carousels.
 On hover They get bigger sometimes even hiding the top header and images in carousels can be even larger on hover.
 The carousels is spinning unless they are hovered.
-Fist slide in all carousels is a explanation of the content.
+First slide in all carousels is a explanation of the content.

 * **admin:** The Django Admin is a important part of this site as it's intended to be used by both artists and gallery owners.
 The admin has got colors to match the pink theme on the main site, as well as some pink dots.
 The events site in admin is styled as a calendar through a Django App called Events.
 There is one group for artists and gallerists in admin holding certain rights to edit certain functions in admin.
+Only users marked as superusers or staff can access admin with a admin-button under the user-button in the navbar.
+This Userbutton has the name User.
+If the user is logged in, the users name is written on the button.

 ## Features